danielscholl/managed-platform-modules/CONTRIBUTING.md

-# Contributing to the Platform Bicep MOdules
+# Contributing to the Platform Bicep Modules

 The following instructions are created to help with the development of these modules.